tzcl/tzcl.me/src/content/posts/expression-problem.md

 - [This Stack Overflow post](https://stackoverflow.com/questions/67818254/how-to-implement-exp-in-bool-or-iff-from-the-paper-extensibility-for-the-masses) on implementing object algebras which was answered by Oliveira himself (and clarifies a typo in the paper).
 - Tijs van der Storm's talk, [Who's Afraid of Object Algebras](https://www.infoq.com/presentations/object-algebras/), which walks through an implementation of object algebras in Dart.
 Watching this made it all 'click' for me.

 To get started, let's define an object algebra, which is somewhat like an abstract factory for creating expressions.
-The two methods here are constructors for our two initial expressions, constants and addition.
+The two methods here are constructors for our two initial expressions, constants and addition[^7].

+[^7]: You can find the full code [here](https://go.dev/play/p/9fK86KVhQs3).

 ```go
 type ExprAlg[Op any] interface {